-

 Always wear a helmet.

-Only use registered taxis and limousines.
+Avoid touts and only use registered taxis and limousines.
 Arrange these through your accommodation.
 Avoid shared taxis.

 Taxis and ride share vehicles are widely available in Doha.